 Annie’s climactic scene was partly shot on the Passaic River’s NX railroad drawbridge, which had been abandoned in the raised position in 1977.
 The scene called for Annie to climb the bridge like a ladder with Rooster following in a murderous rage.
 All of this took place in the dead of night, and New Jersey's child labor laws prohibited children employed in making films from working after 11:30 p.m. and before 7 a.m.
 More night hours would be needed to complete the shoot, and the state government was accommodating, with Governor Brendan Byrne helicoptering to the set to sign a bill amending the law, which now allows the Commissioner of Education “the authority to amend the hours of the day during which a minor may work but not the total hours.”

-350 products is a lot, even in today's all-consuming vortex of modern film marketing.
-Annie’s merchandizing started three years before the film was released.
-Producer Ray Stark knew that the whole world was anticipating his movie, and he intended to use that interest towards a licensing boom.
+Annie’s merchandising began three years before the film was released.
+Producer Ray Stark knew that the whole world was anticipating his movie, and he intended to use that interest toward a licensing boom.
 Tie-ins included contracts with Crayola, Random House, Marriott hotels, Sears Roebuck & Co., Knickerbocker Toys, Procter & Gamble, and Ken-L-Ration dog food.
-The products would include umbrellas, wigs, lunch boxes, dog accessories, a Parker Brothers board game, a line of Marvel Comics, Annie ice cream, Annie cookies, and Annie designer jeans.
+The products would include umbrellas, wigs, lunch boxes, dog accessories, a Parker Brothers board game, a line of Marvel Comics, Annie ice cream, Annie cookies, Annie designer jeans, and hundreds more.

 Two years before the film version, Aileen Quinn was in the Broadway production of Annie.
 She was a “swing orphan,” meaning she was trained to play any of the orphans except Annie (who, at the start of Quinn’s tenure, was Sarah Jessica Parker).
 Auditions for the film began in 1980 and took an entire year.

 It was hard to find the right place for Oliver Warbucks to call home.
 Many of the grandest homes of the Gilded Age had been turned into museums, and the others had been overly featured in other movies and on television.
-Then Huston found Shadow Lawn.
-The 130-room New Jersey palace was built in 1927 for the then-president of Woolworths, Hubert Templeton Parson.
+Then Huston found Shadow Lawn, a 130-room New Jersey palace built in 1927 for Hubert Templeton Parson, the then-president of Woolworths.
 It was designed by Horace Trumbauer and his assistant Julian Abele, considered by some to be the first African American architect in America.

 Within 10 years, Parson went broke and his home was appropriated by the city.
-After that, according to the New York Times, it served as a military academy, a military hospital, and a school for girls, but never again a private home.
-In the 1950s, Monmouth College bought the mansion and its 108 acres, and it remains a part of their campus today.
+After that, according to The New York Times, it served as a military academy, a military hospital, and a school for girls, but never again as a private home.
+In the 1950s, Monmouth College bought the mansion and its 108 acres, and it remains a part of the school's campus today.

-As even the most casual fan of A Christmas Story knows, Annie was a radio program in the 1940s (and she wanted you to drink your Ovaltine).
+As even the most casual fan of A Christmas Story knows, Annie was a radio program before it was a movie (and she wanted you to drink your Ovaltine).
 But that wasn’t even close to the beginning of America’s relationship with the sassy Little Orphan Annie.
 The original Annie as we know her appeared in a comic strip started in 1924 by Harold Gray.
-It was going to be “Little Orphan Otto,” but a friend convinced Gray to change it based James Whitcomb Riley’s even older 1885 poem “Little Orphant Annie,” which in turn was based on a real orphan child living with the Riley family, Mary Alice Smith.
+It was going to be “Little Orphan Otto,” but a friend convinced Gray to change it based on James Whitcomb Riley’s even older 1885 poem “Little Orphant Annie,” which in turn was based on a real orphan child living with the Riley family, Mary Alice Smith.

-In the 1930s, two Annie adventure movies were made, both reportedly awful.
+In the 1930s, two Annie adventure movies were made.
 The Broadway play released in 1977 was the most successful incarnation of Annie since her days of being shot at by gangsters.
-It was followed by the 1982 movie, a made-for-television remake in 1999, and the 2014 reboot.
+It was followed by the 1982 movie, a made-for-television remake in 1999, and a 2014 reboot.

 It is indicative of how puzzled people were with Annie that they couldn’t decide if its tiny star was a prodigy or a freckle-faced misery.
 She was awarded the Razzie for Worst Actress in a lead role, but took home a Best Young Artist Award, too.
 She also received a Golden Globe nomination.